 Organise, organise, organise

-Finally, you have to organise.
+Finally, you have to organize.
 Whilst it can seem a bit tedious, this actually saves you massive amounts of time.
 I would suggest taking all of your skeins off and onto thread cards.
 By doing this your not only making it easier to grab the thread you need, but you’re untwisting the threads, making sure they don’t knot on the skein, and making selection easier.
 They also look super pretty.

 So there you have it.
 Now you have everything in your disposal to cross stitch faster.
 However, as a final note, I would say that sometimes taking your time can have added benefits, such as curbing stress.